pencelab/TetrisMaster/README.md

 # TetrisMaster
 This is a Java desktop application that contains two games in one.
 The first game is a very popular classic game known as 'Tetris'.
 The second game is a Tetris adaptation which I called 'Blocks'.
-The purpose of this game is showing how to program a puzzle game in Java making use of all the power of the Object Oriented Programming (OOP).
+The purpose of this project is showing how to program a puzzle game in Java making use of all the power of the Object Oriented Programming (OOP).

 ![alt text](src/main/res/screenshots/main-menu.png)